 Foils are ridden in fresh and salt water so it is important they can withstand both conditions.
 Carbon fiber is preferred for its corrosion resistance and high strength to weight ratio.
 Titanium is frequently used because it is strong, corrosion resistant and can be shaped precisely.
 Aluminum is also common because it is lightweight and less expensive than titanium.
-However, aluminum is softer than titanium and if precautions are not taken it can corrode in saltwater.
-Some manufacturers use G-10 composite because it is less expensive, strong and corrosion resistant, though it is much heavier than the other materials.
+However, aluminum is not as strong as titanium and if precautions are not taken aluminum will corrode in saltwater.
+Some manufacturers use G-10 composite because it can be less expensive, strong and corrosion resistant, but it is much heavier than the other materials.

-The top of the line hydrofoils generally use carbon fiber and titanium, while less expensive foils use aluminum, G-10 composite and even brass.
+The top of the line hydrofoils generally use carbon fiber and titanium, while less expensive foils use aluminum, and G-10 composite.

 Boards built for surf foiling are often a sandwich of fiberglass and carbon fiber or simply an all carbon shell with foam core.
 Purpose built foil boards are designed very differently than traditional boards.
-They use volume differently and will typically have bottom contours designed to easily release from the surface and are continuing to evolve with the sport.
-It is possible (and less expensive) to reuse a SUP or prone board by installing a box to mount the mast.
-However the difference in performance and ease of use.
+They use volume differently and will typically have bottom contours designed to easily release from the surface.
+It is possible (and usually less expensive) to reuse a SUP or prone board by installing a box to mount the mast but there will be a noticeable reduction in performance and ease of use.
 A properly balanced board that releases easily and sheds water quickly is one of the best investments you can make.

 Front wings need to be lightweight and durable so carbon fiber with foam core or slurry core is commonly used.
-Some manufacturers use G-10 composite for front wings on some of the early current generation foils but is not generally used today because of weight.
+G-10 composite was used for front wings on some of the early current generation foils but is not generally used today because of weight.

 Rear wings are much smaller than front wings so weight is less of an issue.
 However its connection point with the fuselage experiences high stress so it must be strong.
 Solid carbon fiber is commonly used, however G-10 composite is also an option.

 The fuselage connects the front wing, mast and rear wing.
-It needs to be durable and accurately shaped.
+It needs to be durable and capable of making solid connections.
 Aluminum bar is often used because it can be easily milled.
 A lighter but more expensive option is to use carbon fiber with titanium reinforcements.
-This hybrid approach saves weight with carbon fiber while maintaining the strength and precision required where it is needed with titanium such as wing connection points and mast collars.
+This hybrid approach saves weight with carbon fiber while maintaining the strength and precision where it is needed with titanium.
 Another option is to use carbon fiber with aluminum reinforcement.
-However unless necessary steps are taken to prevent the aluminum from contacting the carbon fiber, this will cause galvanic corrosion, eventually leading to device failure.
-The steps required to durably treat the aluminum can exceed the cost of using titanium, therefore it is usually assumed they are not taken if found in a hydrofoil on the market today.
+However unless necessary steps are taken to prevent the aluminum from contacting the carbon fiber, it will cause galvanic corrosion, eventually leading to failure.
+The steps required to durably treat the aluminum can exceed the cost of using titanium, so it is usually assumed they are not taken if found in a hydrofoil on the market today.

 The mast connects the board to the fuselage and supports the board and rider.
 Needless to say it must be strong.
 Hollow aluminum masts are very common in hydrofoils today.
-They are inexpensive and provide good strength characteristics.
-However they can be susceptible to waterlogging, require more maintenance and are heavier than some carbon fiber options.
-Solid carbon fiber masts are also used, and are roughly the same weight as a hollow aluminum mast.
+They are inexpensive and strong, however they can be susceptible to waterlogging, require more maintenance and are heavier than some carbon fiber options.
+Solid carbon fiber masts are also common, and are roughly the same weight as a hollow aluminum mast.
 They require less maintenance and are not prone to waterlogging, however they are more expensive and may be less stiff at lengths longer than 28 inches / 70 cm than aluminum.
 Some premium masts are carbon fiber wrap with core material such as wood.
 These masts depending on quality can be very light and stiff but for a price.

-The best surf foils use carbon fiber and titanium because they are durable, lightweight, stiff and require little maintenance.
+The best surf foils on the market use carbon fiber and titanium because they are durable, lightweight, stiff and require little maintenance.

 The shape of a surf foil mostly comes down to the front and rear wing.
 They have the most surface area and therefore have the most impact on performance characteristics.
 There are a few important shapes of a wing to understand; aspect ratio, section thickness and hedral.